michaelfortunato/lor-packet/research-interests.md

  I am interested long term in researching the following question:

-    How can we define system level software problems formally, and how can we use machine learning to improve the performance of systems level software?
+    How can we define system level software problems formally, and how can we use these defintions to improve the performance of systems level software?

 I am interested in questions such as: